 Note: if you are ever recovering from injury, please consult your doctor before working out with Hydrow 

 Working Out While Recovering

 March 19th: I started physical therapy and gosh, PT is a beast!
-My trainer gave me a 2 pound weight to do some flexion and bicep work; however, my mobility range was slim to none so I was very quickly downgraded to a 1 pound hand weight.
+My trainer gave me a 2 kg weight to do some flexion and bicep work; however, my mobility range was slim to none so I was very quickly downgraded to a 1 kg hand weight.
 Some of the exercises we did included static bicep curls, flexion of the wrist palm facing upwards and downwards and straight arm raises, fly’s and triceps.

 My trainer liked to remind me to forget my pride here and just do little movements as I had a broken bone in my body.
 Recovering from an injury is a mental battle, too!
 I wanted to be faster and stronger before I was ready, but little by little, I was able to improve my mobility.